-- One stroke is both sides of the blade's edge
+- One stroke includes running both sides of the blade's edge on the stone.

-- Choose your starting point based on razor steel and how blunt it is (a stainless steel razor takes less strokes but they need to be honed more often)
+- Choose your starting point based on razor steel and how blunt it is.
+For example a stainless steel razor takes fewer strokes but they need to be honed more often.

 |Starting Point||Strokes on #4000 Grit||Strokes on #8000 Grit|

 |Very Blunt Carbon Steel Razor||25||25|